serenity-is/docs/tutorials/movies/adding_movie_genres.md

 ```

 This is functionally equivalent.
 I'd prefer latter.
 Here, Serenity will locate the [LookupScript] attribute on GenreRow, and get lookup key information from there.
-If we had no [LookupScript] attribute on GenreRow, you'd get an error:
+If we had no [LookupScript] attribute on GenreRow, you'd get an error on application startup:

 ```
 Server Error in '/' Application.